Theatre

 MTR 111 Musical Theatre Lab 0 Credits

-Intermediate ballet, expanding upon Ballet I and concentrating upon the American lineage of ballet training.
+Intermediate ballet, expanding upon Ballet II and concentrating upon the American lineage of ballet training.

-Continuation of MTR 113.
-Intermediate ballet, expanding upon Ballet I and concentrating upon the American lineage of ballet training.
+A continuation of MTR 113 Intermediate ballet, expanding upon Ballet I and concentrating upon the American lineage of ballet training.

 MTR 120 Hist of American Music Theater 3 Credits